HardikMahajan97/PlayWise/WebsiteOverview.md

     g.
 Pricing starting.
     h.
 Exact location on maps.
     i.
 Book your court.
-3. Review Section:
+2. Review Section:
     a.
 User reviews.
     b.
 Leave a rating section.

 ***When user wants to select the date:***
 4. i.
-Dropdown of the calender. ii.
+Dropdown of the calendar. ii.
 Choose the date. iii.
 Close button / search button for the selected date.